servicetitan/Stl.Fusion/docs/tutorial/Intro.md

      again".

 Now, let's say we have two systems, A and B, and both are eventually consistent.
-Are they equally good?
-No. The biggest differentiating factor between eventually consistent systems is inconsistency period:
+Are they equally good for developers?
+No. The biggest differentiating factor between eventually consistent systems is the probability of finding them in consistent (or inconsistent) state.
+You can also define this as ~ an expected length of inconsistency period for a random transaction that follow the update - in other words, the duration of a period after a random update during which a random user of this system might get some data that captures the inconsistency.
-* If it's tiny (milliseconds?), this state is quite similar to absence of caching at all, because most of the reads are consistent.
-  So e.g. you can optimistically ignore the inconsistencies on reads, and check for them only when you apply the updates.
+* If this period is tiny, such a system is quite similar to always-consistent one.
+Most of the reads there are consistent, so you as a developer can optimistically ignore the inconsistencies on reads and check for them only when you apply the updates.
 * On contrary, large inconsistency periods are quite painful - you have to take them into account everywhere, including the code that reads the data.

+> "Tiny" and "large inconsistency periods" above are a relative
+> term &ndash; all you care about is the percent of transactions
+> that capture the inconsistency.
+So if the users of your app
+> are humans, "tiny" is ~ a millisecond or so, but if you build
+> an API for robots (trading, etc.), "tiny" might be a sub-microsecond.

 Long story short, we want tiny inconsistency periods.
 But wait...
 If we look at what most caches offer, there are just two ways of